circleci/circleci-docs/jekyll/_cci2/language-android.md

 - We assume that your Android project is built with `gradle` (this is the default for projects created with [Android Studio](https://developer.android.com/studio).
 - We assume that your project is located in the root of your `git` repository, with the application located in a subfolder named `app`.

-***Note:** Running the Android emulator is not currently supported on CircleCI 2.0.
-We recommend using an external service such as [Firebase Test Lab](https://firebase.google.com/docs/test-lab) to run your emulator tests from your CircleCI job.
-You can use the [gcloud Command Line](https://firebase.google.com/docs/test-lab/command-line) to do this.
-The gcloud tools are preinstalled in our Android Docker images—see the [Dockerfiles here](https://github.com/CircleCI-Public/circleci-dockerfiles/tree/master/android/images) and [Docker Hub links here](https://hub.docker.com/r/circleci/android/tags).*
+Running the Android emulator is not currently supported on CircleCI 2.0.
+To run emulator tests from a job, consider using an external service like [Firebase Test Lab](https://firebase.google.com/docs/test-lab).
+To do this, you can use the [gcloud command line](https://firebase.google.com/docs/test-lab/command-line).
+Google Cloud tools are preinstalled in our Android Docker images, which you can find on [GitHub](https://github.com/CircleCI-Public/circleci-dockerfiles/tree/master/android/images) or [Docker Hub](https://hub.docker.com/r/circleci/android/tags).

 ## Sample Configuration